-Read from Allysha Bianco of Sea Shepherd On-shore Volunteer from Brisbane who wants her Member of Parliament, Peter Dutton, our Border & Protection Minister, to use his political power to defend the whales.
+Read from Rachael Clemmens, a Sea Shepherd On-shore Volunteer in Queensland, who wants her Member of Parliament, Border Defence Minister Peter Dutton, and Prime Minister Malcolm Turnbull, to use their political powers to defend the whales.

 Sea Shepherd On-shore Volunteer